 Grasvenor is a healthy school and as such, we recognise that healthy eating is directly related to children's ability to achieve well in school.
-No cakes, sweets or chocolates are to be brought into school for any celebratory occasions – a pupil celebrating a birthday will receive a birthday sticker and recognition during our praise assembly on a Friday.
+No cakes, sweets or chocolates are to be brought into school for any celebratory occasions – a pupil celebrating a birthday will be recognised in their classroom.

 Your child will be entitled to a free school lunch.
-Menus are rotated on a 3 weekly basis and are available for you to have a look at on this website and will also be sent home with your children termly.
+Menus are rotated on a 3 weekly basis and are available for you to have a look at on this website .
 Our caterers will provide food which is suitable for children with specific dietary requirements.
 All you need to do is make sure that we are fully aware of any specific requirements that your child has.

 School Fruit and Vegetable Scheme